wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 - Select Existing VS Code Download

-  - Selecting this option will bring up a prompt allowing you to select a pre-existing zip file of VS Code.
+  - Selecting this option will bring up a prompt allowing you to select a pre-existing zip file of VS Code that has been downloaded by the installer previously.
+This option does **not** let you select an already installed copy of VS Code on your machine.

 - Download VS Code for All Platforms